AguaClara/humic_acid/Humic_Acid_Fall_2019_Report.md

 The Fall 2019 Humic Acid subteam seeks explore the relationship between optimal coagulant dosages and effluent absorbance.
 Past teams have tested optimal concentration for removing HA.
 Based on previous work, the optimal coagulant concentration appears naround 1.5 mg/L. For this semester, the team plans to test more coagulant concentrations and humic acid concentration and find the optimal dosage to lower the absorbance of the effluence.
 The AccuView spectrophotometer will be used to measure the effluent absorbance and measure the efficiency of removing color.
 The concentrations of HA and coagulant is set based on the data collected from water plants.

 ## Introduction
 Natural Organic Matter (NOM) exists in ground and surface waters with various chemical compositions.
 It is dipolar and can serve as a nutrient for bacteria, viruses, and pathogens, encouraging their re-germination processes.
 Additionally, NOM produces carcinogenic by-products during the degradation process.
 It then becomes imperative to remove NOM in water.
 The amount of NOM in raw water supplies is greater in areas such as Northern Europe and North America.
-However, there isn't a robust model predicting how NOM behaves in water and thus, there are not effective treatment methods for NOM removal.
+However, there is not a robust model predicting how NOM behaves in water and thus, there are not effective treatment methods for NOM removal.
 Limited knowledge in this area affects drinking water treatment significantly.
 Many researchers believe the role of NOM in water might call for a need to increase coagulant doses.

 In terms of importance to the world in general, the coagulant concentration should not be too high because it is expensive and potentially harmful to the water quality.
 Too much coagulant will prevent flocculation which is counter-productive.
 Too little coagulant means the water still potentially has significant levels of humic acid, which will be problematic once chlorine is used to kill bacteria in the water.
 The humic acid and chlorine will react to form chloroform which is very harmful to humans (Kopfler, F et al.).